jesshill/Onish_lab/protocols/Intestinal cell isolation from worms/Worm_Dissociation/mixed_stage_embryos.md

   - Wash the bleached embryos a second time.
 Centrifuge the tube for 30 seconds at 2,000 rcf to pellet the embryo suspension.
 Decant the supernatant and resuspend the embryo pellet in 15 ml of M9.
   - Wash the bleached embryos a third time.
 Centrifuge the tube for 30 seconds at 2,000 rcf to pellet the embryo suspension.
 Decant the supernatant and resuspend the embryo pellet in 15 ml of M9.
   - The final embryo yield should be approximately 0.01 ml for the wildtype N2 stain and 0.2ml for the uorescent sorting strain.
-- Now move onto embryo dissociation for FACS enrichment.
+- Now move on to embryo dissociation for FACS enrichment.
 Before beginning, prepare reagents in advance:
   - L15-10 Buffer:
     - Mix 500 ml Leibovitz's L-15 Medium, 50 ml Fetal Bovine Serum (heat inactivated), 50 ul of 100x Penicillin-Streptomycin solution and 7.7 g sucrose.
 Filter with 0.2 micron pore lter.
 Store at 4ºC.
   - Egg Buffer: